-Opalescent cleoniceras ammonite excavated in the Mahajanga jungle of Madagascar.
-The unique tropical island environment, in the Indian Ocean, off the coast of South East Africa.
-This Island having the most unusual flora and fauna is also blessed with a unequalled deposit of the colourful fossils.
-Rich minerals have developed in the earths layers creating unique depositions of plentiful fossils, some outcrop and have in recent years have been harvested for there natural beauty.
+Opalescent Cleoniceras ammonite excavated in the Mahajanga jungle of Madagascar.
+The unique tropical island environment, in the Indian Ocean, off the coast of South-East Africa.
+This Island having the most unusual flora and fauna is also blessed with an unequalled deposit of the colourful fossils.
+Rich minerals have developed in the earth's layers creating unique depositions of plentiful fossils, some outcrop and have in recent years have been harvested for there natural beauty.

 Some cephalopod facts; Off the Great Barrier Reef at depths between 200 to 400 meters, sightings of the Nautilus Pompilius were made, showing the pressures these Cephalopods can attain.
-The Ammonites fell into decline and began there own extinction around 70 million years ago, preceding a mass extinction event, at the end of the Cretaceous period, around 65 million years, the ammonites were extinct.
-One of the main differences separating the Nautiloids from the ammonites is a shield like aptychi, plural aptychus, very occasionally found in the living chambers of fossilised ammonites.
-In fact there are two pairs of shield like covers the aptychus and anaptychus.
-These look very much like the valve's of a bivalve shell.
+The Ammonites fell into decline and began there own extinction around 70 million years ago, preceding a mass extinction event, at the end of the Cretaceous period, around 65,000,000 years, the ammonites were extinct.
+One of the main differences separating the Nautiloids from the ammonites is a shield-like aptychi, plural aptychus, very occasionally found in the living chambers of fossilised ammonites.
+In fact, there are two pairs of shield-like covers the aptychus and anaptychus.
+These look very much like the valves of a bivalve shell.
 These aptichus are not found in fossils after the Cretaceous extinction event, yet are found in the fossil ammonites from the Devonian Period, therefore the ammonites completely died out after the Cretaceous KT boundary event.
 The aptychi were thought to be a cover for the last living chamber.
 Made of calcite rather than aragonite, the later the substance from which the shell is made.
-Aptychi have been hotly debated as being either covers for the mandibles of the ammonite or a cover for the last living chamber, the argument is still out on exactly what the use of the aptychi was.
+Aptychi has been hotly debated as being either cover for the mandibles of the ammonite or a cover for the last living chamber, the argument is still out on exactly what the use of the aptychi was.
 Ammonites are important index fossils, it is often possible to link the sediment layer in which they are found to specific geological time periods.
 The largest ammonite to date is around 2.5 meters in diameter from Germany.